silasfiore/qbbpso/README.md

    make
    ```
 ## Usage
 This project compiles into a command-line utility.
-It requires one or more input text files and generates corresponding output text files.
+It requires an input text file and several arguments and generates an output text file.
 ### Command Syntax

 ```bash